aolkin/pylights/README.md

 ###### Python functionality for controlling and working with ETC lighting consoles

-PyLights contains three packages, daemon, client, and entities.
+PyLights contains three packages for external use, daemon, client, and entities, as well as some internal packages.

-PyLights is designed to be compatible with both python >=2.7 and 3.x.
+PyLights is designed to be compatible with both python 2.7 and >=3.2 where possible.
+For this reason, [six](https://pypi.python.org/pypi/six/) is bundled at pylights.libs.six.

 #### The Daemon Package